Token Games and History-Deterministic Quantitative-Automata: Deciding History-Determinism via One-Token Games

 Nevertheless, there is a close connection between reachability with respect to finite and infinite words, as shown below, allowing us to show that 1-token games do characterise history-determinism also for $\Reach$ automata on infinite words.

-Notice that a $\Reach$ automaton may be assumed to have all its accepting transitions lead to the same state, which has an accepting self loop on all the alphabet letters -- once an accepting transition has been reached, nothing else matters.
+Recall that we assume that all accepting transitions in a $\Reach$ lead to a sink state that has an accepting self loop on all the alphabet letters -- once an accepting transition has been reached, nothing else matters.
 Hence, $\Reach$ automata with acceptance on transitions and on states are very similar; the only difference is whether this ``heaven'' state is marked accepting or the transition leading to it is.
 For simplicity, we will consider automata with acceptance on states in the proof that $G_1$ characterises history-determinism in $\Reach$ automata.

 Define a state $q$ of a $\Reach$ automaton $\A$ ``almost accepting'' if there exists a strategy $s$ in the letter game on $\A^q$ on infinite words, such that for every infinite word $w$, the run that $s$ entails on $w$ is accepting.
 (Notice that every accepting state is also almost accepting.)
 Given a $\Reach$ automaton $\A$, we define $\Polish(\A)$ to be the $\Reach$ automaton that is derived from $\A$, by making every almost accepting state of $\A$ accepting.